raspberrypilearning/world-builder/en/quiz1/question_1.md

 --- choices ---

-- ( ) Combine 3D Objects to design a character from geometric shapes.
+- ( ) Combine 3D objects to design a character from geometric shapes

   --- feedback ---